Introduces students to the profession of respiratory therapy. Includes field trips and limited lab activities. Open to all students.

 Provides learning experiences for students to develop a deep and broad understanding of respiratory care content based on sound clinical decision making.
 Requires students to solve practical problems in respiratory care.

 Introduces pharmacology, including general principles, autonomic and central nervous system agents, cardiovascular agents, and immunotherapeutic agents.
 Includes the study of drugs used in managing renal, GI tract, endocrine, and infectious or neoplastic diseases and disorders.

-Provides clinical rotations in various hospital and other health care settings allowing for mentored practice of skills.
+Provides clinical rotations in the hospital environment allowing for mentored practice of skills.
 Emphasizes application of assessment skills including medical chart reviews and patient observation and examination.
-Emphasizes recommending and modifying basic therapies utilizing patient assessment skills and review of patient medical history.
+Includes recommendation, performance, and modification of basic therapies.

 Addresses cardiopulmonary anatomy and physiology specifically for the advanced-level respiratory care practitioner focusing on the advanced physiologic considerations of the cardiovascular, pulmonary, and renal systems.

 Examines pathophysiology and diagnosis of coronary artery disease, fungal lung diseases, neoplasms, HIV, adult respiratory distress syndrome (ARDS), chest trauma, shock, multiple organ dysfunction syndrome (MODS), and differentiation of extracellular and intracellular fluid compartments.

 Explores advanced diagnostic procedures and develops interpretive skill in cardiopulmonary function, lung dynamics, specialty gases, blood gas analysis, and metabolic assessment.